 As we are seconds away from closing the door on 2020 (which was officially The Worst), we got to thinking about all the books set to release next year that we know of (which, admittedly, at this point only really spans the January to June-ish portion of 2021, as usual).
 There are so many!
 And so many still yet to be announced.
 So while we know we will have a few of these anticipated release posts throughout the year, Hollis thought to be a little.. mean.

 I’m challenging myself, and my blog buddy, to narrow down an anticipated list of only ten titles.
 Yes.
 Ten.
 That’s not even one title per month.
 Ten.
 Dix.
 Dieci.
 Diez.
 T e n.

-Hollis’ Top Ten (I ALREADY HAVE REGRETS) Anticipated Releases of 2020 (in order of publication) :
+Hollis’ Top Ten (ONCE AGAIN WITH REGRETS) Anticipated Releases of 2021 (in order of publication) :